 Do I have to be a full-time student to receive financial aid?

 To be eligible for aid, you must be enrolled at least half-time for the semester (a minimum of 4.5 credits each semester — the minimum for Federal Student Aid).

 How do I know what the terms and conditions of federal student loans are?

 View our MPA@UNC Student Financing Information page for more information.

-How do I apply for the MPA@UNC fellowship?
+How do I apply for the MPA@UNC scholarship?

-Your MPA@UNC application for admission makes you eligible for fellowship consideration.
+Your MPA@UNC application for admission makes you eligible for scholarship consideration.
 There is no separate application for these awards.
 However, you must apply for admission to cohort by the required application due date in order to be considered.
-View more information on MPA@UNC fellowships here.
+View more information on MPA@UNC scholarships here.